 I’m a writer based in Macclesfield, Cheshire.
-I write mainly scripts and novels, but also poetry, monologues, and stand up.
-I work part-time as a freelance therapeutic teacher and forest school leader.
+I write mainly novels and scripts, but also poetry, monologues, and stand up.
+I work part-time as a therapeutic teacher and forest school leader.

-warm, relatable comedy that delights in the absurdity of everyday life (in other words, I like watching people fall over but only when I know they are going to be okay)
+warm, relatable comedy that delights in the absurdity of everyday life (in other words, I enjoy watching people fall over, but only if I know they are going to be okay)

 trying to fathom why people behave the way they do, through the lenses of psychology, philosophy and belief (I studied Religion and Philosophy for my BA and MA);